google/applied-machine-learning-intensive/v2/xx_misc/dimensionality_reduction/slides.md

 # Correlated Features

 <!--
 Dimensionality reduction is most important when some features may be correlated.
 Many prediction models actually assume that features are independent, or at least have low collinearity or correlation.
 But this is not always true!
-Having correlated features can lead to violations of model assumptions, which brings the validity of the entire model in question.
+Having correlated features can lead to violations of model assumptions, which brings the validity of the entire model into question.

 -->